harjoshv/StockPredictionResearch/README.md

 - Coefficient of determination using r^2 to evaluate models
 - Other methods of statistical analysis

-Then, experimented with python to expand such learning using:
+Then, experimented with Python to expand such learning using:
+- YFinance
+- Pandas
+- Numpy
+- Matplotlib
+- Scripy.optimize
-- Python
+- Sklearn.metrics